bucsi/elteik/2020-21-1/webprog-english/js-home-assignment.md

 - The players in front of the computer examine the table, and if someone finds a SET, they can declare it:
   1. The player tells the computer it's their action (clicking on their name on the interface, or pressing an assigned button on the keyboard)
   2. A timer of 10 seconds starts.
 If the timer expires before the player makes a selection, the game considers the player made a wrong selection.
   3. While declaring a SET, clicking on a card should select it.
 Clicking on an already selected card should remove the selection.
-Any number of cards can be selected or unselected until the player select their third card, when the game switches to evaluation.
+Any number of cards can be selected or deselected until the player selects their third card, when the game switches to evaluation.
-- If the player made a wrong selection, they loose a point, and the other players can try finding a set.
+- If the player made a wrong selection, they lose a point, and the other players can try finding a set.
 The original player can't make a new action until someone discovers a SET or all players fail the turn.
 - If the player made a correct selection, the three selected cards disappear from the table and the player gets a point.
-All players who made a wring selection this turn are re-eanbled, and the table draws three new cards.
+All players who made a wrong selection this turn are re-enabled, and the table draws three new cards.
-- Dealing new cards onto the table wotks until there is at least one card in the deck.
+- Dealing new cards onto the table works while there is at least one card in the deck.
 Display the number of remaining cards in the deck!
 - If the table has no valid SET, the game ends.
 The program should check for this automatically.
-- If all players fail to find a SET, three new cards are dealed (automatically or by button, based on the option).
+- If all players fail to find a SET, three new cards are dealt (automatically or by button, based on the option).
 If they find a SET in the expanded table, the extra cards are discarded for the next turn.
 - Two types of hints are available (if enabled in the settings):
   - Asking the program if there is a valid SET on the current table
   - Asking the program to show a valid SET